svdhoog/ETACE/docs/visualisation_scripts/tutorial.rst

 There are several scripts, located in folder ``/src/visualisation_scripts`` that deal with different steps during the data visualisation/transformation processes:

-- ``main.py`` : Contains code to read in the input data and primary parameter files, filter the data based on necessary conditions, and link the different Summary, Plot, and Transformation modules.
+- ``main.py`` : Contains code to read in the input data and primary config files, filter the data based on necessary conditions, and link the different Summary, Plot, and Transformation modules.
 - ``summarystats.py`` : Takes in a Pandas dataframe, and computes the necessary summary as needed, and outputs the result as a Pandas dataframe.
 - ``plots.py``: Takes in a Pandas dataframe, and returns the necessary plots as specified.
 - ``transform.py`` : Takes in a Pandas dataframe, and returns/ writes to a file the necessary transformations.
 - ``parameters.py`` : Contains code for main configuration and reads in config files.

-The parameter files are contained in the folder named ``/src/visualisation_scripts/config``.
+The config files are contained in the folder named ``/src/visualisation_scripts/config``.
 It contains three configuration files:

 - ``config.yaml`` : define i/o path, plot-types, agents and appropriate variables, filter options, desired summary
 - ``plot_config.yaml`` : define plot properties i.e. name, legends, line style, fill etc.
 - ``config_transform.yaml``: define variables to transform, type of data transformations, i/o info to store data in a file after transformations

-Note: Further details on how to use the parameter (yaml) files can be found on the ``/parameters.rst`` file of the documentation.
+Note: Further details on how to use the config (yaml) files can be found on the ``/configuration.rst`` file of the documentation.

 Testing
 =======

 To run the module, simply use:

-   $ python /src/visualisation_scripts/main.py parameter-path
+   $ python /src/visualisation_scripts/main.py config-path

-where, parameter-path is the path to the folder containing the yaml files (in this git structure it is ``/FLAViz/src/visualisation_scripts/config/``)
+where, config-path is the path to the folder containing the yaml files (in this git structure it is ``/FLAViz/src/visualisation_scripts/config/``)

 Note: The module has only been tested under Unix/ Unix-like systems.
 It has not been tested for Windows and therefore there is no guarentee of proper execution for such systems.